logo for iphone-tips-and-advice.com

 iPhone Network

-The iPhone network capabilities powered by the iPhone OS make it an amazing network device.
+The iPhone network capabilities powered by the iPhone OS make it an amazing internet device.
 Theoretically, the iPhone is a computer that is connected to the internet 24 hours a day.
-When you turn it on, you immediately become connected to the internet either by wifi, 3G or EDG network.
+When you turn it on, you are immediately connected to the internet either by wifi, 3G or EDG networks.
 The whole world becomes in your hand.

 Once you are connected to the internet through wifi, 3G or EDGE networks, the possibilities are endless.
 You can do any of the followings and more:

-All those things became possible because of the iPhone internet network connection.
+All those network options became possible because of the iPhone constant connection to the internet.
 If there was no connection to the internet, I would personally loose 95% of my iPhone usage.

 You will then be asked to enter the computer IP address you want to control.
 Once you are logged in, you will have full control of that computer screen.

-There are many free iPhone VNC clients or viewers available in the App Store for free, but others like Jaadu VNC cost $24.99.
+There are many free iPhone VNC clients or viewers available in the App Store, but others like Jaadu VNC cost $24.99.

 Other Methods of iPhone Remote Control:

-iPhone network with Telekinesis for Mac which is a web applicationTelekinesis is a free iPhone remote web application that not only allows you to network with your Mac by accessing its files and its screen, but also accessing your camera, documents, applications, and more.
+iPhone network with Telekinesis for Mac which is a web applicationTelekinesis is a free iPhone remote web application that not only allows your iPhone to network with your Mac by accessing its files and its screen, but also accessing your camera, documents, applications, and more.

 Telekinesis requires you to install a server side application on your Mac which you can download from here.